xbeat/Machine-Learning/README.md

 Introduction to Sampling in Statistics

 Sampling is a fundamental concept in statistics that involves selecting a subset of individuals from a larger population to make inferences about the entire population.
 This process is crucial for conducting research, surveys, and data analysis when it's impractical or impossible to study every member of a population.
 In this presentation, we'll explore various sampling techniques and their implementation using Python.

+## Convolutional Neural Network Fundamentals

+CNN Basic Architecture Implementation

+A convolutional neural network implementation focusing on the fundamental building blocks using NumPy.
+This base architecture demonstrates the core concepts of convolution operations, activation functions, and forward propagation through multiple layers.

 ## Pointer Networks in Python